OktaEdu/es-delivery-platform/README.md

 # Okta Customer Identity For Developers (CI4D) Lab Codebase

+#### Disclaimer: For educational purposes only.
+Not for production.
+#### This is an older version of the course for learners who use Okta Classic.

 The CI4D course (formerly known as Platform) is a three-day course targeting the Developer persona.
 This repo maintains the codebase used in the hands-on labs portion of the course.
 Currently, learners have a choice of completing the coding portions of the labs in either Java or .NET.

 ## Table of Contents